hot-glue-for-rails/hot-glue/README.md

 ## Install Bootstrap using Sprockets (IMPORTANT: YOU DO NOT NEED JQUERY)

 Bootstrap with Sprockets for Rails 5 or 7 default — Rails 6 custom
-- add `gem 'bootstrap-rubygem' to your gemfile
+- add `gem 'bootstrap-rubygem'` to your gemfile
 - replace `application.css` with a new file (delete old contents) `application.scss`
 ```
-import @bootstrap;
+@import "bootstrap";
 ```
 - see README at github.com/twbs/bootstrap-rubygem to install